tyler-zig/gronk/README.md

 A Discord bot that integrates with xAI's Grok API to answer questions, with image support, live web search, and conversation memory.

+> **⚠️ Important:** This bot requires an xAI Grok API key, which is a **paid service**.
+You will be charged based on token usage and web search requests.
+See the [Cost Information](#cost-information) section below for pricing details. xAI offers a $25 free credit for new users during the beta period.

 ## Features

 - 🤖 **AI Responses**: Powered by Grok-4-fast for text and Grok-2-vision for images